szczyglis-dev/py-gpt/README.md

 - `Enable: indexing web and external content` *cmd.web_index*

 Allows `web_index` command execution.
-If enabled, model will be able to index pages and external content using Llama-index (persistent index). *Default:* `True`
+If enabled, model will be able to index pages and external content using LlamaIndex (persistent index). *Default:* `True`

 - `Enable: quick query the web and external content` *cmd.web_index_query*

 Allows `web_index_query` command execution.
-If enabled, model will be able to quick index and query web content using Llama-index (in-memory index). *Default:* `True`
+If enabled, model will be able to quick index and query web content using LlamaIndex (in-memory index). *Default:* `True`

-- `Auto-index all used URLs using Llama-index` *auto_index*
+- `Auto-index all used URLs using LlamaIndex` *auto_index*

-If enabled, every URL used by the model will be automatically indexed using Llama-index (persistent index). *Default:* `False`
+If enabled, every URL used by the model will be automatically indexed using LlamaIndex (persistent index). *Default:* `False`

 - `Index to use` *idx*